moodle-an-hochschulen/moodle-theme_boost_union/README.md

 In this tab, you can enable and configure multiple advertisement tiles to be shown on site home.

+#### Tab "Slider"

+In this tab, you can enable and configure multiple slides to be shown on site home.

 ### Settings page "Functionality"

 #### Tab "Courses"